 Any time we aren’t getting enough sleep, our memory gets a little bit hazier.
 It gets harder to recall exact details with perfect clarity.
 And it gets harder for us to make new memories.

 The fact that we’re also sleep deprived during sleep regressions is part of why it can be hard to identify when sleep regressions start and end.
-In fact, I’ve found that it’s only after I’ve had time to recover (and catch up on some sleep!) that I’m able to look back and realize exactly what was happening.
+I’ve found that it’s only after I’ve had time to recover (and catch up on some sleep!) that I’m able to look back and realize exactly what was happening.

 So if you’re in the same boat, don’t worry.
 You’re in good company.
 If a lack of sleep doesn’t mess with your memory, I applaud your superhuman powers.